-EGLE, in partnership with the U.S. Geological Survey, GLWA, and the Michigan Public Health Institute, performed a source water assessment in 2004 to determine the susceptibility of GLWA's Detroit River source water for potential contamination.
+EGLE, in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute, performed a source water assessment in 2004 to determine the susceptibility of GLWA's Detroit River source water for potential contamination.
 The susceptibility rating is based on a seven-tiered scale and ranges from very low to very high, determined primarily using geologic sensitivity, water chemistry, and potential contaminant sources.
 The report described GLWA's Detroit River intakes as highly susceptible to potential contamination.
-However, all four GLWA water treatment plants that service the City of Detroit and draw water from the Detroit River have historically provided satisfactory treatment and meet drinking water standards.
+GLWA's Southwest and Springwells water treatment plants that draw water from the Detroit River have historically provided satisfactory treatment and meet drinking water standards.

 GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
 GLWA participates in the National Pollutant Discharge Elimination System permit program and has an emergency response management plan.
-In 2016, EGLE approved the GLWA Surface Water Intake Protection Program plan.
-The program consists of seven elements that include: roles and duties of government units and water supply agencies, delineation of source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, and public participation and education activities.
-If you would like to know more information about the Source Water Assessment report please, contact GLWA at 313.926.8102.
+In 2016, GLWA has an updated Surface Water Intake Protection Plan for the Belle Isle Intake and the Fighting Island Intake, which includes seven elements: roles and duties of government units and water supply agencies, delineation of source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, and public participation and education activities.
+If you would like to know more information about the Source Water Assessment report please, contact GLWA at 313.926.8127.